pshrmn/curi/docs/tutorials/05-code-splitting.md

   {
     name: 'Home',
     path: '',
-    call: () => Home
+    body: () => Home
   },
   {
     name: 'Contact',
     path: 'contact',
-    call: () => Contact,
+    body: () => Contact,
     children: [
       {
         name: 'Contact Method',
         path: ':method',
-        call: () => ContactMethod
+        body: () => ContactMethod
       }
     ]
   }
 ];
 ```

 Now, `Home`, `Contact`, and `ContactMethod` are all `undefined`, so if we tried to render our application we would get errors.
-We need to actually import our components so that our `call` functions actually have something to return.
+We need to actually import our components so that our `body` functions actually have something to return.
 We will import our components using the `preload` property of routes.
 This function will only be called the first time that its route matches, so we don't have to worry about making extra requests to our server.

 `preload` should be a function that returns a Promise.
 Here, we will call `import()`, which conveniently returns a Promise.